wp-plugins/wonderm00ns-simple-facebook-open-graph-tags/readme.txt

 3. Got to `Options`, `Facebook Open Graph Tags` to set it up

 == Changelog ==

+= 1.5 =
+* Each time a post/page is saved we try to update/purge Facebook Open Graph Tags cache so you can share it right away from the post edit screen
+* Forced Excertps support on Pages so that it can be used as the post description
+* Added HTTP REFERER and USER AGENT to the cURL calls when trying to get image size by url
+* Fix: Some validations when trying to get image size by url
+* Fix: A lot of php notices and warnings were supressed

 = 1.4.2 =
 * Fix: (Another) debug message removed